michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 One slide featured a hastily-written table of "LSP: the good, the bad, and the ugly".
 As I gave the talk I realised that there was plenty to say on that topic, hence this post.

+Most of what I have to say is about the _architecture_ or design of the protocol.
+I won't have much to say about the _features_ that the protocol supports.
+Other people probably have a lot to say about that (e.g the folks working on languages that use heavy editor integration, like interactive theorem provers).
+My perspective here is from my time _implementing_ LSP servers, rather than my time using them.

 I will repeat this a few times, but I want to be very clear that LSP is great and I am very happy that it exists.
 While this is going to be a mostly critical post, it is criticism that exists in the context of me being happy to be working on editor tooling that is going to Just Work for a wide spectrum of users!

-I want to also mention the excellent [LSP could have been better](https://matklad.github.io/2023/10/12/lsp-could-have-been-better.html), which is the best critical post I've read on LSP, and inspired several of the points I'm going to make.
+Finally, I want to also mention the excellent post [LSP could have been better](https://matklad.github.io/2023/10/12/lsp-could-have-been-better.html), which is the best critical writing that I've read on LSP, and which inspired several of the points I'm going to make.

 <!-- more -->